EnigmaCurry/homelab/README.md

 your browser.
 I still recommend you keep a regular SSH console available, so that if there is a problem with starting the admin container, you'll be able to login remotely and fix it.

+## Development

+[homelab_spa](homelab_spa) is a VueJS app written to interact with microservices deployed via homelab. homelab.app.example.com is a production build.
+To update the production app, you rebuild the docker image.

+If you want to run it as a dev server, you do not need to rebuild the image.
+You can run the dev server directly from the console (or in a long running session manager, screen, or tmux).

+Set an appropriate DEVHOST environment variable, which is the domain name you wish to run the development server at, then source the devserver script:

+> DEVHOST=homelab-dev.app.example.com source /var/lib/homelab/homelab_spa/bin/devserver

+This will print the hostname, username, and a randomly generated password, needed to access the dev server.
+Copy this to your notes, as this is the only time it will be displayed.

+This sets up two bash aliases in your current terminal session:

+> devinstall

+devinstall runs 'npm install' and creates /var/lib/homelab/homelab_spa/node_modules

+> devserver

+devserver will start the development server.

+Keep the current terminal open, in order to view the logs.
+Press Ctrl-C to stop the development server.

+Since anyone on the internet/LAN can access the development server, it is protected by HTTP Basic Authentication.
+In order to access the site, you will need to enter the username and password that was printed above.

+Files that you modify in /var/lib/homelab/homelab_spa will be hot-reloaded inside the dev server, just like if you were running 'npm run dev' on your laptop.
+You can scp files there, use emacs TRAMP, or just use an editor directly on the host.